alicjapietrzykowska/cooking-notes/README.md

 # Cooking Notes
 > A small app designed to collect recipes in one place and add your own notes to them.
 Created using Vue 3 and Firebase.

-Live demo [_HERE_](https://alicjalukaszewska.github.io/cooking-notes/)
+## Demo
+Here is a working https://alicjalukaszewska.github.io/cooking-notes/

 ## Features
 - Save custom recipes and ingredients to your account